-"Community Conversations" are small group discussions held during regularly scheduled meetings or events with community groups and organizations.
+"Community Conversations," convened by Cogan Owens Greene (COG), are small group discussions held during regularly scheduled meetings or events with community groups and organizations.
 By going to where the people are, these "meetings in a box" are hosted on an organization's agenda, allowing for a broader reach to those who may not come to a public meeting or participate in an online survey.

-All Community Conversations for the Milwaukie All Aboard Community Vision and Action Plan process were structured around a set of questions, and the discussion was facilitated by a City staff or project consultant.
-A Youth Vision Action Team Member was present to take notes on a flipchart.
-These were then organized and summarized to feed into the development of the vision statement, goals and action items.
+All Community Conversations for the Milwaukie All Aboard Community Vision and Action Plan process were structured around a set of agreed upon questions.
+The discussion was facilitated by City staff or COG team members.
+A paid Youth Vision Action Team Member was present to take notes.
+COG organized and summarized themes to inform the development of the vision statement, goals and action items.

-Who attended?
+Who participated?

-In the fall of 2016, 17 Community Conversations were held over the course of two months.
-These included:
+In the Fall of 2016, team members facilitated 17 Community Conversations over the course of two months.
+These included conversations with the following organizations:

 - City Budget and Audit Committee

 - Citizens Utility Advisory Board

 - Hector Campbell Neighborhood District Association

 - Historic Milwaukie Neighborhood District Association

 - Island Station Neighborhood District Association

 - Lake Road Neighborhood District Association

 - Ledding Library Board

 - Lewelling Neighborhood District Association

 - Linwood Neighborhood District Association

 - Madres de Corazon

 - Metropolitan Family Services

 - Milwaukie High School (3 classes)

 - Vision Advisory Committee Applicants

-- Neighborhood District Association Quarterly Leadership

-- Rotary Club
+- Neighborhood District Association Quarterly Leadership - Rotary Club

-In the spring of 2017, 9 more Community Conversations were held, including:
+In the Spring of 2017, nine additional Community Conversations were held, including: